Information For Faculty About Accommodations for Students With Disabilities

 Handling Test Accommodations

 - When you review the Accommodation Letter with the student and see that the student needs test accommodations, discuss with the student how the tests will be handled.
 If you want to provide the test accommodations and can do so completely, effectively and consistently, CDS encourages you to do so.
-If the student needs test accommodations that you can’t provide, CDS can administer and proctor the test for you.
+If the student needs test accommodations that you can’t provide, DRC can administer and proctor the test for you.
 Sign and indicate on the Acknowledgement Form included with the Accommodation Letter your decision regarding tests.

-- The morning before the test, CDS will email or call you to remind you that we need a copy of the test.
+- The morning before the test, DRC will email or call you to remind you that we need a copy of the test.
 Plan to deliver the test to our office or email it by the end of the day.
 Include specific directions and a list of any approved materials that can be used (such as formula sheets, calculator, periodic table, etc).
-CDS staff will proctor the test and deliver it back to you.
+DRC staff will proctor the test and deliver it back to you.
 Please do not put tests in the interoffice mail or give them to the student to transport.